The Office of Travel Management serves as the Department's point of contact for the following services:

 - Proof of birth (passport, expired passport, or birth certificate),

-- Cover Letter on the letterhead of the sponsoring government agency which provides information relative to the traveler’s grade, title, and pending trip.
+- Memo on the agency letterhead to the Director, Office of Travel Management, which provides information about the traveler’s grade, title, pending trip, and purpose of travel.

 Visa requirements for official travel differ from the visa requirements for personal and private industry travel.
 Processing times for visas are dictated by the various embassies.
 When planning official travel, employees are reminded to allow sufficient time for the passport and/or visa application(s) to be processed and returned to DOE.

 - Original signatures are required for each Visa Application.